 Now that you’ve gotten your prospect to open your sales email with a strong subject line, how do you get them to respond?
 A killer CTA (Call To Action).
 If your sales emails don’t get prospects to take action past opening the email and reading it, then what’s the point of sending the email in the first place?

 So, in this sales email tip, we’re sharing five common mistakes salespeople make when writing CTAs in their cold emails.

 Don’t make prospects do the heavy lifting.
 [Tweet this!]
 This sales email tip is simple in theory, yet many salespeople continue to do the opposite.
 They send 3-page emails with five different calls to action and wonder why prospects fail to respond.
 Psychologists call this the paradox of choice.

 The more choices people have, the more overwhelmed they feel.
 The upside is that if you present prospects with a limited number of options, they’ll be more receptive towards you.

 You want to A/B test your sales emails.
-But either you haven’t sent out enough emails or A/B testing software isn’t in your budget.
+But either you haven’t sent out enough emails, or A/B testing software isn’t in your budget.
 Don’t worry, there’s a free alternative in this sales email tip—call the people you emailed.

 Sending the first email is the easiest step.
-Anyone could do it.
+Anyone can do it.
 But even if you send an incredible email with a killer value proposition, many prospects will be too busy or distracted to reply.
 If you want to become a priority and get results, you need a follow-up plan that's designed to get definitive outcomes either way.

-This post will answer your questions such as:
+This series of sales email tips will answer your questions such as:

 - “How often should you follow up?”’